LeqiXu/EEPRS/README.md

 ### Step 5: Integrate EHR embedding-informed PRS via EEPRS-Integrator in the EEPRS framework
 This step integrates EHR embedding-based PRS with trait-specific PRS via EEPRS-Integrator that requires only GWAS summary statistics.
 The EEPRS-Integrator pipeline involves four main steps (Figure 2):

+* **Step 1: EHR embedding selection**
+  We identify embedding GWAS results that are genetically correlated with the target trait, as assessed using LDSC \cite{bulik2015atlas}.
+Only embeddings showing statistically significant genetic correlation are selected for subsequent integration.

+* **Step 2: Target trait GWAS subsampling**
+  GWAS summary statistics for the target trait are split into statistically independent training and tuning GWAS using the GWAS subsampling procedure from MIXPRS.
+LD pruning (pairwise \$r^2 < 0.5\$ within 250 kb windows) is applied to mitigate LD mismatch and reduce computational burden in downstream analysis.

+* **Step 3: Estimating PRS combination weights**
+  This step consists of two sub-steps:

+  * **Step 3.1: PRS coefficient estimation:**
+    PRS-CS-auto is applied independently to the subsampled training GWAS summary statistics for the target trait and each selected embedding GWAS (after additional LD pruning), generating LD-pruned PRS beta coefficients.

+  * **Step 3.2: Combination weight determination:**
+    In contrast to the non-negative least squares approach used in MIXPRS, we employ linear regression to estimate optimal combination weights.
+This allows for negative weights, accommodating embeddings that may be negatively associated with the target trait.
+Only embeddings selected in Step 1 are included to ensure robustness.
+Final weights are estimated using the subsampled tuning GWAS summary statistics and the calculated LD-pruned PRS beta coefficients.

+* **Step 4: Derivation of EEPRS**
+  Complete GWAS summary statistics for the target trait and selected embeddings are re-analyzed using PRS-CS-auto to generate final PRS beta coefficients.
+These beta coefficients are then integrated using the weights from Step 3 to derive the final EEPRS.
+This integrated score captures complementary genetic signals, enhancing predictive accuracy across a range of complex traits.

 <p align="center">
   <img src="https://github.com/user-attachments/files/20983094/FigureS1.pdf" alt="EEPRS-Integrator"/>